EWC-consortium/eudi-wallet-rulebooks-and-schemas/rulebooks/rb005-idproofing-etsi461.md

 The end date of validity of the document must be set on that one of the credential.

-## 3. IDProofing etsi461 Verification process
+## 3. IDProofing Etsi 119.461 Verification process

 In a verification process, the integrity and validity of the attestation shall be checked.
 Whether a public document registry is available (and in this case should have been inquiried during the authorization/ identity proofing process), the validity of the identity document should be checked in the validation process.